The LSAT is designed to challenge you at the highest levels of critical thinking — it’s not a test you can pass on a “wing and a prayer.”

-Best Way to Study for LSAT
+Best Way to Study for the LSAT

-Studying for the LSAT is a Long Term Undertaking
+Studying for the LSAT Is a Long Term Undertaking

-It is helpful to fall into a study rhythm, dedicating time for daily study.
+It is helpful to fall into a rhythm, dedicating time for daily study.
 It’s not great if you study for 10 hours one day, and then skip the next three days.
 Your learning will be optimized if you have boundaries between your study life, work life, and personal life.

 You may need to make a few temporary lifestyle changes to accommodate this intensive level of study.
 That doesn’t mean everything is on hold, but you will have to find ways to prioritize your studies.

 Remember, this is a short time in your life, when you’re making a huge investment in your future.